hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * you can also use a Rakefile to automate more complex tests

 Note:
-You might remember our sample test was put in a spec folder.
-That's normal RSpec practice.
-Calling the tests is the same as any other RSpec test, either run it through bundle, or call the rspec command, and give it a path.
-If you ask for a folder, all the tests in the folder are run.
-If you give it a path to a specific file, just the test in that file will be run.
-Or if your tests are intricate or complicated, you can use a Rakefile to organize everything for you.
-Which is what I did for a collection of tests I wrote to verify our Samvera servers.
-So you'll see in this demo I'm using rake to call the tests, I'll link to the code and will explain more about how all this works in a moment, but let's watch the tests run, first.
+Normal RSpec practice puts the tests in a spec folder.
+You run them with the rspec command.
+Give it a path to a specific file, just that file will be run.
+Or a folder, all the tests in the folder will run.
+Or you can get fancy with a Rakefile.
+Here, I'll show you a demo.
 ---?terminal=sessions/serverspec_samvera_demo.cast&theme=monokai&font=14px&color=#000&title=github.com/UCLALibrary/serverspec-samvera

 ---